pgilad/grunt-dev-update/README.md

 Type: `null|Object|String`
 Default value: `null`

-This option allow you to manully configure the path of your **package.json**.
+This option allow you to manually configure the path of your **package.json**.
 Valid options:

 * `null` - This will use `matchdep` own logic for finding your package.json (using `findup` to find nearest package.json).
 This is the recommended and default option.